Find and replace in project

-You can search for a target within a project, use different scopes to narrow your search process, exclude certain items from your search, find usages and occurrences.
+You can search for a text string within a project, use different scopes to narrow your search process, exclude certain items from your search, find usages and occurrences.

 If you need, specify the additional options.

-Check the results in the preview area of the dialog where you can replace the search string or select another string, press Ctrl+Shift+F again and start a new search.
+Check the results in the preview area of the dialog where you can replace the search string or select another string, press Control+Shift+F again and start a new search.

 Narrow your search